RASP Program Buying Guide (2026) | How to Choose the Best Ranger Prep Program

 What is a RASP training program?

-A RASP training program is a structured system built to prepare athletes for the demands of the Ranger Assessment and Selection Program, especially running, rucking, endurance, strength endurance, and performance under fatigue.
+A RASP training program is a structured system built to prepare a Ranger candidate for the physical demands of the Ranger Assessment and Selection Program, specifically running performance, rucking capacity, aerobic base, strength endurance, durability, and the ability to maintain output under cumulative fatigue across an eight-week selection course.

 What should someone look for in a RASP prep program?